A Guide to On-Campus Living in 2023

 The South 40 House is a four-building complex designed by the development firm Ross & Baruzzini in Washington University’s South Forty.

 The South Forty House is a prime example of a posh dorm, housing approximately 650 students in a village-like setting.
-Students can use a convenience store and bookstore, as well as an auditorium and College Hall, as well as fitness facilities.
+Students can use a convenience store and bookstore, as well as an auditorium, College Hall, and fitness facilities.

 The entire complex is also LEED-certified Gold, owing to a green roof, stormwater reclamation, and other environmentally friendly features.
 The 40 is known for its comforts and community, but South Forty House takes it to the next level, making Washington one of the colleges with the nicest dorms.